MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-importing-data-and-alerts-from-system-center-operations-manager.md

     Exit
     ```

-### To import System Center - Operations Manager management packs for an Operations Manager CI connector
+### To import Operations Manager management packs for an Operations Manager CI connector

 1. On the Service Manager console, click **Administration**.